MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-managed-identity.md

 ### <span id="add-role-user-assigned"/> Option 2: Assign a role to a user-assigned identity

-Run the following commands to assign the `Key Vault Contributor` role to the user-assigned managed identity:
+Run the following commands to assign the `Key Vault Secrets Officer` role to the user-assigned managed identity:

 # [Azure CLI](#tab/azure-cli)